 Adding spices to this recipe for canned peaches gives the fruit a bit of depth.
 If you don’t have chai spice on hand, or prefer to keep it simple, just skip adding the spices.

-The easiest way to peel peaches is to give them a quick dip in boiling water.
-Follow that with a plunge in ice water.
+The easiest way to peel peaches for home canning is to give them a quick dip in boiling water.
+Follow that with a plunge in ice cold water.
 This process will allow you to easily slip the skins from the peaches.
+Once skinned, decide if you prefer peach halves or slices.
+Halves are pretty, but you’ll get more peaches in each jar if you opt to slice them into smaller pieces.

 ★ Did you make this chai-spiced recipe for canned peaches?
 Don’t forget to give it a star rating below!